nassimus26/sg_kata/README.md

 # sg_kata
-- Tennis Game Test support:
+- Tennis Game Test supports:
     - Human (manual) Game with the ability to directly force a selected player (by index) to win a point
     - Auto Game useful to show a random execution (print) :
         - Simul the Ball Exchange (Point) with :